The revenue decline you are seeing is real — but it is not what you think

 What should I do first if AI is eating my search traffic?

 Start with diagnosis, then visibility.
 First, confirm the cause by checking Search Console for the impressions-stable-clicks-falling pattern.
-Second, audit your AI visibility: query ChatGPT, Perplexity, and Google AI Mode about your category and see whether your brand appears.
+Second, audit your AI visibility across major AI platforms and see whether your brand appears.
 Third, implement structured data (Product, FAQ, Review, HowTo schema) so AI systems can parse and cite your content.
 Fourth, build third-party authority through press, reviews, and independent comparisons.
-A Metricus AI visibility report automates the diagnostic and audit steps, showing exactly where you appear, where you are missing, and what AI says about your brand across every major platform.
+A Metricus AI visibility report shows what AI says about your brand, who AI recommends instead of you, and how to fix it.